zootboy/asyncfatfs/doc/Using_asyncfatfs.md

 #### Directory Operations

-`bool afatfs_mkdir(const char *filename, afatfsFileCallback_t complete)`
+`bool afatfs_mkdir(const char *filename, afatfsFileCallback_t complete, void *user)`

 Create or open a directory in the CWD with the filename supplied.
 Note that the filename must respect the FAT 8.3 limitation.
 If the directory already exists, the operation will proceed as if it had created the directory, but the files within the directory will not be affected.
 Returns `true` if the operation has begun, or `false` if there are no free file descriptors available to start the operation.
 The user must supply a callback function with the following signature:
-`void mkdir_callback(afatfsFilePtr_t file)`
-This callback will be fired with a file handle pointing to the new or existing directory if the operation succeeded, or it will be fired with a `NULL` file handle if the mkdir failed.
+`void mkdir_callback(afatfsFilePtr_t file, void *user)` This callback will be fired with a file handle pointing to the new or existing directory if the operation succeeded, or it will be fired with a `NULL` file handle if the mkdir failed.
 Failures could be due to the filesystem being full or the CWD hitting a FAT limit.
-It is up to the user application to close the directory handle once it is no longer needed.
+The `user` pointer may be used to identify the source of the callback, or may be left `NULL` if not needed.
+It is up to the user application to close the directory handle supplied to the callback (if not `NULL`) once it is no longer needed.

 `bool afatfs_chdir(afatfsFilePtr_t dirHandle)`